Third party updates should be installed.

 SCUP (System Center Update Publisher) is a free tool from Microsoft that transfers software catalogs as well as definition and software updates from third parties to a WSUS server.
 These updates can then be processed further in Config Manager.

 To configure SCUP, it must first be integrated into WSUS.
 To do this, you must first define WSUS under Update Server in SCUP.
 Please note that a certificate is required for communication.
 This can be selected in the Signing Certificate section or created as a self-signed certificate if required.
-After that you only must place it in the appropriate places.
+After that you must only place it in the appropriate places.

 Importing third-party catalogs: